These are all normal emotional thoughts every new client has, You are not alone!

 Compromise – is a way to increase your level of sustainable implementation; Scaling down the scope of work is a reasonable option; Reducing the overall square feet of your project can lower the cost to construct and increase your level of sustainable considerations.

-“Green Building” a term commonly used to describe Sustainable Design”
+“Green Building” is a term commonly used to describe Sustainable Design”

 Adding Solar – Does Not Make a Project Green.